This post may contain affiliate links. Please read our disclosure policy.

 Notes

-Make Ahead: Make the cake as instructed, but do not add frosting.
-Once cool, cover with plastic wrap and store on the counter for up to 24 hours.
+Make ahead of time.
+Make the cake as instructed, but do not add frosting.
+Once cool, cover with plastic wrap and store on the counter for up to 24 hours, or freeze for 2 months.
 When ready to serve, make frosting and add it to the cake.

 Nutrition